-When using the internal VCO, reference the external loop filter to the BYPASS pin for optimal noise and spurious performance.
-Figure 39 shows an example of an external loop filter for the PLL.
-This third-order design usually offers the best performance.
+An example of an external loop filter for the PLL is shown in Figure 30.
+The external loop filter should be referenced to ground.
 A loop filter must be calculated for each desired PLL configuration.
-The component values depend upon the VCO frequency, the Kvco, the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
+The component values depend upon the VCO frequency, the $K{\rm VCO}$, the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
 The loop filter affects the phase noise, loop settling time, and loop stability.
 A knowledge of PLL theory is necessary for understanding loop filter design.
-Available tools, such as ADIsimCLK, can help with the calculation of a loop filter according to the application requirements.
+Available tools, such as $\overline{ADIsimCLK}$, can help with the calculation of a loop filter according to the application requirements.